-- 5.10.6 The effect of a proposed development on the character or appearance of a Conservation Area is always a material consideration in the determination of planning applications.
+- 5.10.9 The effect of a proposed development on the character or appearance of a Conservation Area is always a material consideration in the determination of planning applications.
 All development should preserve or enhance that character or appearance.
-It is also important that the spaces around and within the conservation area are retained, where they add to its character. - 5.10.7 Demolition within a conservation area should only be allowed in exceptional circumstances, and will normally be permitted only if the Council is satisfied that the proposal for redevelopment is acceptable and there is an undertaking to implement it within a specified period.
-The NPPF has more details in this regard. - 5.10.8 Development within conservation areas must respect the local character and be carefully designed to respect the setting, through consideration of scale, height, massing, alignment, and use of appropriate materials.
+It is also important that the spaces around and within the conservation area are retained, where they add to its character. - 5.10.10 Demolition within a conservation area should only be allowed in exceptional circumstances, and will normally be permitted only if the Council is satisfied that the proposal for redevelopment is acceptable and there is an undertaking to implement it within a specified period. - 5.10.11 Development within conservation areas must respect the local character and be carefully designed to respect the setting, through consideration of scale, height, massing, alignment, and use of appropriate materials.
 Keeping valued historic buildings in active and viable use is important for both the maintenance of the building concerned and the overall character of the conservation area.
 Proposals to change the use of a building might therefore be supported, where features essential to the special interest of the individual building are not lost or altered to facilitate the change of use.